-The current digital landscape sees an increasing number of data security breaches headed by shockers like the Starwood-Marriott and Facebook.
-But despite this, 64% of people still aren’t able to identify the correct definition of data sanitization.
+The current digital landscape sees an increasing number of data security breaches headed by high-profile attacks on familiar companies like Starwood-Marriott and Facebook.
+But data security is still a fairly obscure topic.
+At the time of writing this post, 64% of people still weren’t able to identify the correct definition of data sanitization.

 What’s more, data recovery studies and media reports have repeatedly shown how easy yet dangerous it is to recover data—all because the devices storing the data hadn’t been sanitized before they were discarded, recycled, traded in, reused, or resold.

 This can be troubling for businesses large and small as it proves how difficult combating potential breaches can be.
 After all, your data is still at risk of being compromised even with protections like strong passwords, firewalls, and data encryption in place.

 Today, we’ll discuss one of the most effective ways to prevent any misuse of your data once you no longer need it: Data sanitization.
 Read on as we explore the concept in more detail below.